Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Results

 Figure \ref{fig:gaiacrf3} (\textit{top left panel}) presents the power of the VSH coefficients as a function of harmonic degree, while the \textit{top right panel} shows the corresponding mean power of each toroidal or spheroidal harmonic using formula $\tilde{P}_l=P_l/(2l+1)$.
-The mean power derived from our sample is in good agreement with the results presented by \citep{Klioner2022}, confirming the overall consistency of the large-scale astrometric systematics in the \textit{Gaia}-CRF3 catalogue.
+The mean power and the corresponding uncertainties derived from our sample are in good agreement with the results reported by \citep{Klioner2022}.
 It is also worth noting that the powers of higher-order harmonics derived from the actual proper motions of \textit{Gaia}-CRF3 quasars are roughly an order of magnitude larger than the corresponding powers obtained from simulated proper motions (see the \textit{bottom left panel} of Fig.~\ref{fig:GN_model}).
-This indicates that the \textit{Gaia}-CRF3 catalogue likely contains significant systematic errors, which manifest not only in the higher-order harmonics but also substantially affect GW detection.
-This supports our conclusion from the previous section that systematic and proper motion uncertainties have a major impact on the GW detection level, effectively raising the upper limit on detectable GW amplitudes by times.
+This indicates that the \textit{Gaia}-CRF3 catalog likely contains significant systematic errors, which manifest not only in higher-order harmonics but also substantially affect GW detection.
+This supports our conclusion from the previous section that both systematic effects and random uncertainties in the proper motions significantly affect the GW detection sensitivity, effectively raising the upper limit on detectable GW amplitudes several times.

 The powers $\sqrt{P^s_2}$ and $\sqrt{P^t_2}$ derived from the \textit{Gaia}-CRF3 data, as reported in Table~\ref{tab:vsh_full}, indicate an apparent GW strain amplitude $h_c \sim 4.5\times 10^{-11}$.
-As shown by the simulations in the previous section, the combination of non-uniform source distribution, significant proper motion uncertainties, and correlations leads to a spurious amplification of the GW amplitude by a factor of $3$--$5$ when calculated using the VSH analysis.
+The statistical significance $Z$ of the dipole and quadrupole powers was computed following \cite{Mignard:2012xm} using the Wilson--Hilferty transformation.
+Combining the toroidal and spheroidal quadrupole coefficients yields $Z\sim 3.74$, indicating a statistically significant quadrupolar signal, is similar to \cite{Klioner2022} but different from \cite{Darling_2025}.